Skip to main content

 RoyBuri / Pixabay

-Many senior cats will develop arthritis, and you may need to give your cat a joint supplement to help her stay comfy and move well.
-If your cat does develop stiff or painful joints, be sure to schedule a vet visit to discuss it.
-In cases of severe arthritis, your vet might prescribe pain medication.
-If your cat’s arthritis is mild, your vet might suggest supplements and other ways to keep your cat comfy, like giving her soft sleeping spots and a space where she can stay warm on cold days.
-Encouraging your cat to do some low-impact exercise, like a short play session or stroll through the house, can also help keep stiff joints moving more easily.
+If your cat’s arthritis is mild, your vet might instead suggest supplements and other ways to keep them feeling good, like giving them soft sleeping spots and a space where they can stay warm on cold days.
+Encouraging your cat to do some low-impact exercise, like a short play session or stroll through the house, can also help get stiff joints moving more easily.

 Go for checkups

 Your vet will probably recommend that you start bringing your cat in for more frequent visits as she ages.
 These senior visits typically take place every six months.
-Because senior cats are prone to more health issues than younger cats, more frequent visits help your vet closely monitor your cat’s health.
+Because senior cats are prone to more health issues than younger guys, more frequent visits help your vet closely monitor your cat’s health.
 That makes it likelier that your vet can quickly identify an emerging health issue and take action to stop it or reduce its severity.

 Grey cat sleeping on a bed